jclarkin/jrclarkin.com/src/content/blog/classification-of-software-features.md

 ---
-title: "Classification of Software Features"
+title: "The Hidden Category: Vestigial Software Features"
-description: "I typically hear two categories for software features: internal and external.
-Occasionally, from the development side, I hear of a third option: deprecated.
-I am proposing a fourth category..."
+description: "Beyond external, internal, and deprecated features lies a fourth category that plagues enterprise software: vestigial features whose purpose and value remain a mystery."
 publishDate: 2014-04-25
 author: "Jonathan Clarkin"
+keywords: "software features, technical debt, enterprise software, feature classification, vestigial features, software maintenance"
 ---

-I typically hear two categories for software features: internal and external.
-Occasionally, from the development side, I hear of a third option: deprecated.
-I am proposing a fourth category, that I often find in enterprise software that I would call *vestigial*.

-Here are my four categories defined:

-- **External Feature**: These are solutions for customer needs.
-They should produce value to the buyers of the software.
-- **Internal Features**: These are solutions for the company that produces the software.
-They reduce costs of maintaining and improving the software.
+Most software features fall into familiar categories: external (customer-facing) and internal (operational).
+Developers often add a third: deprecated (marked for removal).
+But enterprise software has taught me there's a fourth category that deserves recognition: **vestigial features**.

+## The Four Categories Defined

+**External Features** solve customer problems and create value for software buyers.
+They justify the product's existence.

+**Internal Features** solve company problems, reducing maintenance costs and improving development efficiency.

-- **Deprecated Features**: These are solutions once targeted internally or externally that are known to no longer produce significant value to keep.
-The are technical debt that is clearly flagged for removal.
+**Deprecated Features** are former solutions - internal or external - that no longer provide significant value.
+They're technical debt with a clear removal plan.

-- **Vestigial Features**: These are a mystery.
-They likely were once solutions to someone, or at least intended to be so.
-Their current value is unknown and cannot be flagged for deprecation.
-They are technical debt with no mitigation strategy.
+**Vestigial Features** are mysteries.
+They likely solved someone's problem once, or were intended to.
+Their current value is unknown, and they can't be confidently flagged for removal.
+They represent technical debt with no mitigation strategy.

-A *vestigial feature* is like the human appendix: maybe we don't need it anymore, but it remains part of our ecosystem.
-The tonsils were once vestigial until we learned more about them and determined their value.

-Does your enterprise software have many vestigial features?
-We can form a test strategy to determine their original intent, their current uses, and estimate their value.
+## The Biological Parallel

+Like the human appendix, vestigial features persist in our software ecosystem long after their original purpose becomes unclear.
+Medical science once considered tonsils vestigial until research revealed their immune system role.
+Similarly, software features might serve purposes we've forgotten or never documented.

+## The Enterprise Reality

+Enterprise software accumulates vestigial features through acquisitions, staff turnover, incomplete documentation, and evolving requirements.
+Each represents a small maintenance burden and testing complexity that compounds over time.

+**The testing opportunity:** We can design investigations to uncover vestigial features' original intent, current usage, and business value.
+Sometimes we'll discover hidden gems; other times we'll find safe candidates for removal.